-ANGELINA PWERLE NGALE
+ANGELINA NGALE PWERLE

 BIOGRAPHY

-Angelina Pwerl Ngal (1947)
+Angelina Ngale Pwerle (1947)

-As with her sisters, Kathleen and Poly Ngal, Angelina began producing batiks and wooden sculptures in the mid 1980’s, probably influenced by her late husband, the older brother of Cowboy Loy Pwerl.
+As with her sisters, Kathleen and Poly Ngale, Angelina began producing batiks and wooden sculptures in the mid 1980’s, probably influenced by her late husband, the older brother of Cowboy Loy Pwerl.
 She was formerly known as Angelina ‘Pwerl’, her husband’s name.
-Pwerl(e) in Alyawarr language is the equivalent to Ngal in the Anmatyerr language, and it is as Angelina Ngal that she is referred to today.
+Pwerl(e) in Alyawarr language is the equivalent to Ngale in the Anmatyerr language, and it is as Angelina Ngale that she is referred to today.
 She began painting as part of the CAAMA ‘summer project’ in 1988-9 and, already at 40 years of age, was included in the first exhibiton of Utopia women’s paintings held in Alice Springs in 1980.

 Angelina quickly adapted to painting on canvas and subsequently gained international recognition.
 Her work can be seen as a contemporary dialogue or translation of the cultural, geographic, social and religious components of Anmatjerre life.
 Her intimate renditions of country are delicately layered and can be read and appreciated at a superficial level for their abstraction and painterliness.
 At a deeper level, however, they depict the cultural and social mores of the society in which she lives.
 Angelina paints her grandfather’s country, Arlparra.
 Many of her paintings depict the Bush Plum, which she represents through a focus of red dots into which she merges a variety of minute and painstakingly rendered coloured dots, ensuring that the tiny red dot is always centered and clear.
 She has further extended her painting, producing a range of exquisitely coloured compositions that maintain a layer of meaning related to the Bush Plum, in which points of geography, knowledge of places, and memories of hunting or ceremonial business result in a subtle and textured surface that hints to the viewer of an ethereal numinous landscape.